First look: Tensions rise during the All Star heart rate challenge on tonight's Love Island: All Stars

 Tensions are set to rise during tonight’s Love Island: All Stars as the islanders take part in the heart rate challenge.

-Josh gets a tex during the show and reads: “Islanders, tonight you will get each other’s pulses racing in the All Star Heart Rate Challenge #ForbiddenRizzOnFire #DontSkipABeat”
+Josh gets a text during the show and reads: “Islanders, tonight you will get each other’s pulses racing in the All Star Heart Rate Challenge #ForbiddenRizzOnFire #DontSkipABeat”

 Toby announces to the other islanders: “It’s the best challenge.”